20 of the Best Emotional, Story-Driven Games Right Now

 1. Life is Strange – A Beautiful “Coming of Age” Story

-The game is heavily story-driven, focusing on Max’s return to her hometown of Arcadia Bay and her reunion with her estranged best friend Chloe Price.
-The duo soon becomes embroiled in a mystery involving the disappearance of a local student, Rachel Amber.
+The story is about Max’s return to her hometown of Arcadia Bay, reuniting with her best friend Chloe Price, where they find themselves in a mystery involving the disappearance of a local student, Rachel Amber.

 2. Whispers of the Luminaries – Idol Industry Meets Murder Mystery

-The game follows the perspective of a detective, and the girls from an idol group called the “Luminaries” – often switching perspective from detective to idol, blending grit and suspense with idol lifestyle.
+The game follows the perspective of a detective, and the girls from an idol group called the Luminaries – often switching perspective from detective to idol, blending grit and suspense with wholesomeness.

-Themes: The game touches on both inspirationally touching themes such as overcoming adversity, finding resilience and seeking out light in the bleakest of situations, and depressing sensitive themes revolving around the dark side of the idol entertainment industry.
+Themes: The game touches on themes such as overcoming adversity, finding resilience and seeking out light in the bleakest of situations, as well as darker and more sensitive themes revolving around the idol industry.

 Gameplay: Whispers of the Luminaries is mostly a visual novel, but contains several gameplay elements such as: